 Screenshot of BigCommerce Checkout customization warning banner reading "Some kinds of custom checkout scripts or applications can affect PCI compliance.
 You are responsible for such changes in accordance with our Terms of Service"

-While we generally do not recommend it, because relying on client-side JavaScript is risky, there is an alternative approach for minor changes—injecting custom JavaScript directly into the native BigCommerce Checkout page.
+While I generally do not recommend it—because relying on client-side JavaScript is risky—there is an alternative approach for minor adjustments: injecting custom JavaScript directly into the native BigCommerce Checkout page, leveraging Mutation Observers and Event Listeners.

-⚠️ Caution: BigCommerce’s documentation supports changes to styling, but discourages modifying the HTML or introducing functional changes via JavaScript.
-Such changes:
+⚠️ Caution: BigCommerce’s documentation supports changes to styling, but discourages modifying the HTML (e.g. changing class names or nesting elements) via JavaScript.
+Doing so:

 • Security and compliance